roundcopy/pulent-2022/src/pages/letters/the-art-of-sales.md

 ---
-title: The art of sales
+title: " The Art of the Sale: Conquering Confidence and Success"
 number: "18"
 slug: sales
 tags: